OpenKnowledgeMaps/Headstart/doc/server_config.md

 * general->images_path: Full path to the images directory for the client.
 Needs to be in the public_html/www directory. **Make sure that your webserver has write access to this directory.**
 * general->services_path: Relative path to the client REST services.
 Needs to be in the public_html/www directory.
 * calculation->binary: Path to RScript binary
 * connection->sqlite_db: Full path to the sqlite datatabase file.
 For development purposes, duplicate headstart.sqlite in server/storage/ and rename it to a filename of your choice.
-Enter the path to this file here. **Make sure that your webserver has write access to this file.**
+Enter the path to this file here. **Make sure that your webserver has write access to this file and the containing directory.**